Who writes about ordinary collisions?

 The forces in our lives are constantly colliding—sometimes in ways that work out well and sometimes in ways that don’t.
 I want to explore what it means to work with the collisions, rather than against them.
 This means digging into how humans and nature interact, from our relationships with other humans, non-humans, and ourselves to our relationship with the landbase to our role in the story of the world.

-I will also be sharing news about event/retreat opportunities, poetry, and book related happenings.
-My latest books are 12 Tiny Things (Broadleaf Books, 2021) and Slouching Toward Radiance (Homebound Publications, 2022), and the next, Collisions of Earth and Sky, is due out in January, 2023 from Broadleaf Books.
-Expect to see some brief excerpts from that as the date approaches.
+I also share news about event/retreat opportunities, poetry musings, book related happenings, and book excerpts.
+My recently published works include 12 Tiny Things (Broadleaf Books, 2021) and Slouching Toward Radiance (Homebound Publications, 2022), and Collisions of Earth and Sky (Broadleaf Books, 2023) which came out at the end of January.
+There’s something in the works for 2024, but more on that later.
 You can learn more about my work at www.heidibarr.com